dequelabs/axrl/src/docs/spec.md

 - [x] Make it easy to generate from existing products, particularly axe-core
 - [x] Support result aggregation
 - [x] Can function as a test case language
-- Can easilly be filtered for:
+- Can easily be filtered for:
   - [x] Number of issues
   - [x] Level of impact
 - [x] Can be used to express Passed, Failed, Inapplicable, and Unknown